Saturday, December 31, 2011

 He was 18 years old.
 He signed with a 6 win and 5 loss team.
 He plays for them the next year.
 Now they are a 12 win ZERO loss team that are National Champs-because he played for them.
 On ESPN Bud Wilkinson called him the best football player in 1980, co-host Jim Simpson said "In America?", Bud said "No,The planet."
 Jersey retired.
 Dooley's hallmark years.

 He is the only player in the Pro Football Hall of Fame with 1000 yards of receiving, 1000 yards passing, and 1000 yards rushing.
 Trippi attended the University of Georgia and was a two-time All-America selection.
 He played for Georgia in 1942 along side Heisman winner Frank Sinkwich.
 Georgia finished the season 11-1.
 He was named Most Valuable Player in the 1943 Rose Bowl in Georgia's 9-0 victory over UCLA.
 He won the Maxwell Award in the 1946 season.
 After his college career was interrupted by World War II.
 He completed his career at Georgia by playing in 1945 and 1946.
 Jim Thorpe (The world's all time greatest athlete - my opinion backed up by hardware) called him the best football player he had ever seen.
 Bill Hartman called Trippi the greatest defender to play at Georgia as a defensive back.
-He was my father's favorite and he led to my Dad's conversion away from some uniform color they let pass for gold and white.
-Thanks Charlie, the Jackets got some butt ugly uniform colors.
+He was my father's favorite and he led to my Dad's conversion away from white and gold.
+Thanks Charlie, the jackets got some but ugly uniform colors.

 From Athens /Online Mark Lancaster